joshliu14/MyShell.sh/README.md

 ./tamidsh

 3. **Interact**: Enter commands at the prompt and press Enter to execute.
+Enter `exit` to exit the shell.

 ## Configuration
 - Customize the shell behavior by editing system-wide or user-specific configuration files.